webcrumbs/javascript-crumbs-slides/chapters/functions/Readme.md

 ### Parameters

+When a function is invoked
-If arguments are fewer than declared parameters
+if passed arguments are fewer than declared parameters
 the additional parameters are set to `undefined`

 ```js